 The programme content delivers the technical knowledge and investigative skills for a role in a laboratory.
 Typical units of study may include:

-Students study via tutor-supported distance learning and attend residential schools for one week each year, which is equivalent to 31 working days over the five-year programme.
+Students study via tutor-supported distance learning for four years and attend residential schools for one week each year.
 This makes the programme easily accessible to learners throughout England.

 Apprentices will need to be supported by a supervisor in the workplace and there will be regular reviews of progress, conducted by Manchester Met staff.

 All successful apprentices will achieve a BSc (Hons) Chemical Science qualification.
 Completion of the award allows apprentices to apply for Registered Scientist (RSci) status with the Royal Society of Chemistry.

 Direct entry from school or college will normally require three A-levels (with one being Chemistry, Maths or Physics) or equivalent, equating to a minimum of 112 UCAS tariff points.
 Prospective candidates should also have Maths and English GCSE grade A-C or equivalent.
 We will individually evaluate candidates who do not meet these requirements, but have workplace experience.

 Employers with a payroll in excess of £3 million will be subject to the Apprenticeship Levy and any funds paid out can be used to fund participation in apprenticeship programmes.
 Employers with a payroll below £3 million are eligible for funding, which will cover at least 90 per cent of the cost of apprenticeship programmes.